elkiwy/gisp/README.md

  - [Generative-toolbelt](https://github.com/elkiwy/generative-toolbelt) for the set of function for primitive shapes.

 ## Images and links
- - Every recent images posted on [Instagram](https://instagram.com/elkiwy) are made with Gisp.
+ - Every recent image posted on [Instagram](https://instagram.com/elkiwy) is made with Gisp.
- - You can find other information about Gisp here [ElkiwyArt.com](https://elkiwyart.com/site/gisp.html) are made with Gisp.
+ - You can find other information about Gisp here [ElkiwyArt.com](https://elkiwyart.com/site/gisp.html).